 To do so, four legal elements must be proven:

 - A professional duty owed to the patient

 - Breach of such duty

 - Resulting damages: money damages, if awarded, typically take into account both actual economic loss and non-economic loss, such as pain and suffering.

-We provide a 100% free initial case evaluation that is done by a medical team, including a fully licensed doctor.
+We provide a 100% free initial case evaluation that is done by our team of medical malpractice lawyers and a fully licensed doctor.

 Have your medical malpractice case reviewed by our doctor, free of charge, today.

-The team at Merson Law will litigate your case aggressively and comprehensively to achieve complete vindication for the harm that you have suffered.
+The the medical malpractice lawyers at Merson Law will litigate your case aggressively and comprehensively to achieve complete vindication for the harm that you have suffered.